-- 3. may not create Facebook pages, profiles, or groups dedicated to a candidate or a candidate's campaign; and,6 - 4. may create Facebook events related to a campaign as long as those events are scheduled to occur entirely within the voting period.
+- 1. must comply with owners' policies when using bulk mailing lists hosted by the university; - 2. must comply with Cornell University Email Policy; - 3. may not create Facebook pages, profiles, or groups dedicated to a candidate or a candidate's campaign; and,8 - 4. may create Facebook events related to a campaign as long as those events are scheduled to occur entirely within the voting period.

-56. Campaign Finance
+6. Campaign Finance

-These provisions have in the past applied to supporters, so making that explicit.
 Candidates or supporters acting on their behalf must submit all receipts and/or proof of fair market value in person to the Office of the Assemblies, 109 Day Hall, by the deadline specified in the elections calendar.
 Candidates who do not submit receipts and/or proof of fair market value will be presumed to have spent \$0 on their campaign.

 - 1. Candidates and supporters acting on their behalf may not exceed the \$50 limit for out-of-pocket expenses and fair market value of donations of materials, professional services, and/or money.
 Fair market value is the value at which something is to be obtained normally if documentation of its dollar value is not provided.
 Therefore, if there is a supporting receipt for a good used in a candidate's campaign, then the value of that good is the dollar value on the supporting receipt.
 For donated materials, professional services, or other goods for which no official receipt is provided, candidates must seek the most plausible assessment of the fair market value of the good.
-Paid advertisements and related costs on social networking sites or other websites must also be accounted for at fair market value - 2.
-Spending Restrictions: Candidates and supporters acting on their behalf in uncontested races (when where only one candidate has submitted a petition) are limited to 300 copies and \$10 for out-of-pocket expenses.
+Paid advertisements and related costs on social networking sites or other websites must also be accounted for at fair market value. - 2.
+Candidates and supporters acting on their behalf in races where only one candidate has submitted a petition are limited to 300 copies and \$10 for out-of-pocket expenses.
 Donations may be used, but proof of their fair market value must be provided and accounted for.

-^{6.} This rule was implemented to prevent students using Facebook from receiving unwanted communications regarding elections.
+^{8.} This rule was implemented to prevent students using Facebook from receiving unwanted communications regarding elections.

-67. Endorsements
+7. Endorsements

 All registered student organizations receiving funds from the Student Assembly are expected to abide by the guidelines below.
-The Elections Committee may recommend that the SA impose fines on and/or revocation ofke allocated funds to the Assembly for from organizations failing to comply.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.